5.Wild Child Day and Water Heritage Day. Heritage Council’s County Award winner for Down

 Connections, routes and networks that link our communities.
-Heritage Week 2024 with the Museum of Childhood Ireland, Músaem Óige na hÉireann and Sticky Fingers Arts, Newry.
+Heritage Week 2024 with the Museum of Childhood Ireland, Músaem Óige na hÉireann.

-All families, schools can take part in this activity if they live near a body of water, and if not basins of water or puddles after rainfall make great alternatives for outdoors fun wherever you live.
-And the walks can happen anywhere too and at any time!
+All families, schools can take part in these activites if they live near a body of water, and if not basins of water or puddles after rainfall make great alternatives for outdoors fun wherever you live.
+The walks can happen anywhere too and at any time!

 #SeachtainOidhreachta2024 #HeritageWeek2024